 - 5 oz golden beets 140g, approx, cooked - ideally roasted

-- 1 shallot approx, or 1/4 small red onion
+- 1 shallot approx, or ¼ small red onion

 - 6 chives approx

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 1 tbsp lemon juice
+- 1 tablespoon lemon juice

 - salt and pepper

-Scrub the potatoes and cut into bite-sized pieces.
+- Scrub the potatoes and cut into bite-sized pieces.
 Cut the beans into around 1in lengths.

-Put the potatoes in a pan with plenty of water and bring to the boil.
+- Put the potatoes in a pan with plenty of water and bring to the boil.
 Simmer for around 8min until just starting to be tender and add the beans.
 Cook for another two minutes until both are tender.
 Drain and rinse well with cold water to stop them cooking and cool.

-While the potatoes are cooking, peel and chop the beetroot into bite-sized pieces, finely chop the shallot/onion and chives.
+- While the potatoes are cooking, peel and chop the beetroot into bite-sized pieces, finely chop the shallot/onion and chives.

-Add the beetroot, onion and chives to the potatoes and beans.
+- Add the beetroot, onion and chives to the potatoes and beans.

-Whisk together the oil, lemon juice, sugar and a little salt and pepper and toss with the vegetables then serve.
+- Whisk together the oil, lemon juice, sugar and a little salt and pepper and toss with the vegetables then serve.